What it is

 What to practice

-- Use the staffed checkout lane
+- Use the staffed checkout lane and the walk-in visit

-- Become a regular somewhere
+- Become a regular somewhere so the same faces keep seeing yours

-- Borrow and lend small things
+- Borrow and lend small things; each loan is a thread between two people

-- Join one recurring in-person group
+- Join one recurring, in-person group and keep showing up

 Go deeper